-Sublocus DVL is an underwater acoustic and inertial navigation system that provides accurate position, velocity and orientation at depths of up to 3000 metres.
-It features a doppler velocity log, high accuracy north seeking fibre optic gyroscopes, accelerometers, an internal GPS receiver and a pressure depth sensor.
-It accepts external aiding from speed logs, propeller speeds, USBLs, SBLs and LBLs.
+Sublocus is an underwater inertial navigation system that provides accurate position, velocity and orientation at depths of up to 3000 metres.
+It features high accuracy north seeking fibre optic gyroscopes, accelerometers, an internal GPS receiver and a pressure depth sensor.
+It accepts external aiding from speed logs, propeller speeds, DVLs, USBLs, SBLs and LBLs.

-Sublocus DVL can provide amazing results but it does need to be set up properly and operated with an awareness of it's limitations.
+Sublocus can provide amazing results but it does need to be set up properly and operated with an awareness of it's limitations.
 Please read through this manual carefully to ensure success within your application.

 The Sublocus Manager software is downloadable from the software section.
-It allows Sublocus DVL to be easily configured and tested.
+It allows Sublocus to be easily configured and tested.
 It is referenced throughout this manual.